skypilot-org/skypilot/docs/source/cloud-setup/policy.rst

 To implement and use an admin policy:

-    - Admins writes a simple Python package with a policy class that implements SkyPilot's ``sky.AdminPolicy`` interface;
+    - Admins write a simple Python package with a policy class that implements SkyPilot's ``sky.AdminPolicy`` interface;
-    - Admins distributes this package to users;
+    - Admins distribute this package to users;
     - Users simply set the ``admin_policy`` field in the SkyPilot config file ``~/.sky/config.yaml`` for the policy to go into effect.